 A much deeper look at Torontos rental market displays in the Entertainment District, Cityplace, and King West, typical monthly rents are down $118 to $2,630 in January to May year-over-year.

 Whats more, its currently cheaper to lease apartment or condos and condo apartment or condos in downtown Toronto, as typical regular monthly lease has actually dropped $449 to $2,580 in the first five months of this year versus $3,029 in January through May 2019.

-Outside of downtown, prices are also declining, with Etobicoke rental prices on the listing sites dipping just 0.2 % to $1,984 for one-bedrooms but a full 4.9% t0 $2,350 for two-bedrooms, while rent for one-bedrooms in North York dropped 1.7% to $1,928 and 3.2% for two-bedrooms down to $2,299.
+Outside of downtown, costs are likewise decreasing, with Etobicoke rental rates on the listing sites dipping just 0.2 % to $1,984 for one-bedrooms but a complete 4.9% t0 $2,350 for two-bedrooms, while rent for one-bedrooms in North York dropped 1.7% to $1,928 and 3.2% for two-bedrooms to $2,299.

-Meanwhile, in Richmond Hill, prices were actually up (1.2%) in May for one-bedrooms, averaging at $2,003 over April and a 12.5% increase year-over-year.
+In Richmond Hill, prices were actually up (1.2%) in May for one-bedrooms, averaging at $2,003 over April and a 12.5% boost year-over-year.